eriLaunches/mooquik/README.md

 # 🥛 Mooquik 📷

 ## About Mooquick
-"Snap and Say Bye to Expired Milk!" <br/>
+'Snap & Track Milk Expiration!'<br/>
-App that keeps track of when your milk will expire. <br/>
+A mobile app that keeps track of when your milk will expire. <br/>
-All you have to do is take a picture of your receipt!
+All you have to do is take a picture of your receipt.